kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *all new key roles are for externals*

 ### POOR CAREER GROWTH
 > Organization does not offer enough opportunities for career growth.
-Employees find it difficult to move up in the organization either because positions are rarely vacant or because the promotion process is lengthy and complex.
-The lack of opportunities may also be related to the organization is not growing, and consequently, new positions not being added.
+Employees find it difficult to advance either because positions rarely become vacant or because promotion process is lengthy and complex.
+Lack of opportunities may also be related to organization’s not growing, and consequently, new positions not being created.

 __Exemplary statements reported by employees:__